-In terms of disaster resiliency we note that 24 tornadoes have impacted the county between 1959 and 2014, with six injuries.
-We recommend the county create a registry of shelters for individual and business-based shelters.
+In terms of disaster resiliency we note that 32 tornadoes have impacted the county between 1959 and 2014, with 18 injuries and 8 fatalities combined.
+We recommend the county create and maintain a hazard mitigation plan, and create a registry of individual and business-based shelters.

-Harmon County is located within the Southwest Oklahoma Continuum of Care (CoC), which provides services to the area's homeless populations among other functions.
+Cotton County is located within the Southwest Oklahoma Continuum of Care (CoC), which provides services to the area's homeless populations among other functions.
 Throughout the entire Southwest Oklahoma CoC, there are an estimated 239 homeless persons, 177 of which are estimated to be sheltered.
 This Continuum of Care has a disproportionately high number of homeless veterans, and at least 8 homeless households comprised only of children.
 Investment should be made for more temporary and permanent housing for homeless veterans in this region.

-With respect to fair housing issues, two affordable housing units are located in a food desert.
-No other issues with regard to fair housing issues are noted.
+In terms of fair housing issues, we note that 114 affordable housing units are located further than 15 miles from a hospital.
+No other fair housing issues are noted.